 Being Germany's second largest city, Hamburg is a relatively expensive place to live.
-You should therefore be prepared to have monthly expenses of between 600 and 800 Euros for rent, food, health insurance, leisure activities, etc. The actual total will depend on where you live and on your lifestyle, how often you go out at the weekend or if you plan to travel in Germany and abroad while you are in Hamburg.
+You should therefore be prepared to have monthly expenses of about 850 Euros for rent, food, health insurance, leisure activities, etc. The actual total will depend on where you live and on your lifestyle, how often you go out at the weekend or if you plan to travel in Germany and abroad while you are in Hamburg.